-Colón: Equity compensation grants can make taxes tricky, but if your employees start early they have better chances of steering clear of common mishaps in 2017.
+Colón: Equity compensation grants can make taxes tricky, but if your employees start early they have better chances of steering clear of common mishaps.
 Double-counting restricted stock income is one of the most common mistakes employees make today, simply because current Form 1099-Bs don’t account for taxes potentially withheld already.
 Keeping track of additional documentation, such as previous confirmation statements, can help ensure employees don’t pay taxes on amounts paid in the previous year.

 Another common mistake stock plan participants make is not taking advantage of the tax benefits of incentive stock options or qualified employee stock plan purchase programs, or confusing disqualified with nonqualified dispositions.
 If specific requirements are met, any gain or loss resulting from the sale or other disposition of the underlying securities is treated as a long-term capital gain or loss.
 Otherwise, disqualified dispositions are subject to taxable ordinary income.
 Many can find themselves literally leaving money on the table.